 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 The CAP Code requires advertisers to hold documentary evidence to substantiate claims that consumers are likely to regard as objective and that are capable of objective substantiation.
-Additionally, any comparisons with identifiable competitors must be verifiable and comply with other relevant comparisons rules (3.33 – 3.40).
-See also Comparisons: Identifiable competitorsComparisons: General and Types of Claims: “No. 1”.
+Additionally, any comparisons with identifiable competitors must be verifiable and comply with other relevant rules (Rules 3.33 – 3.37).
+See also Comparisons: Identifiable competitorsComparisons: General

 Substantiation